-We frequently picture camping as a communal experience - one where we're huddled around the campfire as night falls, sharing a warm drink and enjoying nature in its purest form while telling stories and fighting off mosquitos.
+A communal experience - one where we're huddled around the campfire as night falls, sharing a warm drink while telling stories and fighting off mosquitos.
+Enjoying nature in its purest form, and sharing it.

-This article isn't intended to take anything away from that magical experience, as camping with others shouldn't be compared at all to a solo camping trip; it's like comparing apples and oranges.
-Rather, in this article we want to convince you that even as a beginner, a solo camping trip can be an unforgettable experience you don't want to miss out on, and to give you 6 concrete tips that will make your solo trip a success.
+This article isn't intended to take anything away from that magical experience, as camping with others shouldn't be compared at all to a solo camping trip.
+That's like comparing apples and oranges.
+Rather, in this article, we want to convince you that even as a beginner, a solo camping trip can be an unforgettable experience you don't want to miss out on.
+Here are 6 concrete tips that will make your first solo trip a success.

 WHY YOU SHOULD TRY CAMPING ON YOUR OWN

 Camping alone is certainly not about having fun the same way that going to the movies is.

 However, it can be an opportunity to connect with yourself as much as connect with nature.
 It can present you with challenges and experiences you might not be familiar with in an increasingly distracted and hyper-connected world.

 Simply put, the fact that there are no other people around you makes for an entirely unique camping adventure.

 The absence of noisy chatter, complaining, or arguing provides peaceful tranquility when camping solo.
 You are on your own and have time to exist in the present moment, without the constant connectivity of our digital lives.

 As many solo campers can attest, the amount of details in nature that one starts to notice around them is astonishing!
 It's not just the birds chirping or the wind blowing, but also the trees swaying, stars flickering in the night sky, animals scurrying through the bushes, and insects buzzing in the air.